krzentner/language-world/data/gpt-3.5-turbo/chain_md/dial-turn-1.md

+The task `dial-turn` requires the robot to turn the dial.
 To turn the dial reliably, the robot should perform the following steps:
     Steps:  1.
-Put gripper around dial handle  2.
-Turn the dial to the desired position First, put the gripper around the dial handle.
+Put gripper around the dial handle  2.
+Turn the dial to the desired position First, move the gripper around the dial handle, so that we have a firm grip on it.
-    - When the robot's gripper is not around the dial handle and the robot's gripper is lined up with the dial handle, the robot should drop gripper around dial handle.
+    - When the robot's gripper is not around the dial handle, the robot should put gripper around the dial handle.
-    Once the gripper is around the dial handle, turn the dial to the desired position.
-Check the current position of the dial before turning it and make sure it turns in the right direction and to the correct amount.
+    Once the gripper is around the dial handle, we can turn the dial to the desired position.
+We can use incremental turning done in a loop to turn the dial at a specific angle.
-    - When the robot's gripper is around dial handle, the robot should turn the dial to the desired position.
+    - When the robot's gripper is around the dial handle, the robot should turn the dial to the desired position.